"Do I really need a VPN when I travel?" — in 2026, the answer is almost certainly yes.

 | Action | Install before entry.
 Obfuscated servers required |

-In January 2026, the Iranian military effectively severed the country's internet connection, replacing it with a domestic intranet called "Filternet Plus."
+On January 8, 2026, the Iranian military effectively severed the country's internet connection, replacing it with a heavily filtered domestic intranet dubbed "Filternet Plus."
+The blackout lasted over three weeks — one of the longest in global history.

 Other Restricted Countries